tuchk4/forgekit/README.md

 ### ...share common features between components

 There are features that does not relate to certain component.
-They could be injected into any component.
+They could be added into any component.

-* *clickOutside* - Fires after click outside of the component
+* *clickOutside* - Fires when click outside of the component
-* *highlite flags* - Depends on flag (primary / alert / danger / warning) add styles to the component
+* *highliteFlags* - Depends on prop *primary* / *alert* / *danger* / *warning* - add styles to the component
-* *loader overlay* - If *loading* prop is true - show loader overlay above the component
+* *loaderOverlay* - If *loading* prop is true - show loader overlay above the component

 ```js
 import forgekit from 'forgekit';